heavyai/heavydb/docs/source/overview/index.rst

 ..
-OmniSciDB System Overview
+HeavyDB System Overview

 #########################
-OmniSciDB at 30,000 Feet
+HeavyDB at 30,000 Feet
 #########################

-OmniSciDB is made up of several high level components.
+HeavyDB is made up of several high level components.
 A diagram illustrating most of the components of the system is displayed below, with a short description of each major section of the documentation following.

 High Level Diagram
 ==================